Home / Know Your Rights / Florida

 Can a Florida HOA fine me without a committee vote?

-No. Under Florida Statute §720.305, the board alone cannot impose fines.
-An independent fining committee of at least 3 members must vote to approve any fine.
-If your HOA skipped the committee vote, the fine is invalid.
+No. Under §720.305(2)(b)-(c), the board alone cannot impose fines.
+An independent fining committee of at least 3 members — who are NOT officers, directors, employees, or their close family — must vote to approve any fine.
+The hearing must also be held within 90 days of the notice.
+If your HOA skipped the committee vote or held the hearing too late, the fine is invalid.

-How much can a Florida HOA fine me?
+How much can a Florida HOA fine me, and can it become a lien?

 What is the Florida HOA mandatory mediation requirement?